 If you live in an area with strong fundamentals, great!
-However, if you don’t all is not lost.
+However, if you don't, all is not lost.
 There are many resources available online and people willing to help you achieve your goals.
-Something to think of here is that the study of real estate is the study of people and migration trends.
+Something to think about here is that the study of real estate is the study of people and migration trends.
 Where are people moving and why?
 What are they looking for when they get there?
-If you can answer these 2 questions, you are doing better than most investors.
+If you can answer these two questions, you are doing better than most investors.

 Once you identify a target market, it is important to identify a strategy that you want to pursue.
-There are many ways to invest in real estate and no one can be an expert at all of them.
+There are many ways to invest in real estate, and no one can be an expert at all of them.
 Play to your strengths and pick a strategy that you feel is manageable given your unique skill set.
 Do you want to do renovations and force some appreciation, or would you rather find something that is turnkey?
-Would you like to invest in single family homes or are you more interested in multi unit buildings?
+Would you like to invest in single-family homes, or are you more interested in multi-unit buildings?
 Would you like to find a property that you can sever off a spare lot for extra income?
 Would you like to add another unit to the existing building?
 Or maybe you like pre-construction condos.
-All these strategies are good, you just need to find something that works for you.
+All these strategies are good; you just need to find something that works for you.
 To help you make your decision, it might be best to first think of an ideal tenant that you would want to rent your house to.
 What is their income?
 Where do they work?
 What kind of car do they drive?
 Do they have kids or pets?
-If you can answer these questions, you can pick a home and a neighbourhood that your ideal tenant would want to live in.
+If you can answer these questions, you can pick a home and a neighborhood that your ideal tenant would want to live in.
 From there, look for opportunities that fit your tenant profile and your strategy.
-For example, a single-family home will generally attract a better-quality tenant than a multi unit building.
+For example, a single-family home will generally attract a better-quality tenant than a multi-unit building.
 The cash flow may not look as good on paper, but they will typically be lower maintenance and more stable.

 Build Out Your Team

-· First and foremost, a coach or someone with experience that can help you to set your goals, and develop a plan to go after them
+First and foremost, a coach or someone with experience that can help you set your goals and develop a plan to go after them.

 Whew!
-You finally found an opportunity that fits your above criteria.
+You finally found an opportunity that fits your criteria above.
 Congratulations!
 Now it is time to make sure that this deal is everything that you think it is.

-· Schedule a home inspection with an inspector that has a P.Eng designation and that is familiar with rental properties and the strategy that you are pursuing.
+Schedule a home inspection with an inspector that has a P.Eng designation and is familiar with rental properties and the strategy that you are pursuing.

-· Get a zoning certificate from the municipality to ensure that rental properties are allowed in this area, and that any renovations or second units will be allowed under the zoning by laws.
-Minor variations are often ok, but it is a costly, lengthy process to get a property rezoned if your proposed use isn’t allowed.
+Get a zoning certificate from the municipality to ensure that rental properties are allowed in this area, and that any renovations or second units will be allowed under the zoning bylaws.
+Minor variations are often okay, but it is a costly, lengthy process to get a property rezoned if your proposed use isn’t allowed.